 Of all the beauty and the terror there—

 Gazing in death on heaven from those wet rocks.

 In the final lines, the speaker returns to the “loveliness of terror” that has become an important theme of this piece.
 Medusa’s visage contains all the elements of the sublime.
 Medusa is both horrifying and beautiful to behold.
 The serpents are similar, except it is they who enact the horror on the viewer.
 “From the serpents” there comes a “brazen glare.”
 It emanates from their eyes due to the “error” of any creature that wanders into view.

 The “air” is filled with the tragedy of the near future and represents the “terror” and “beauty” of the snakes and their possessor.
 The last lines summarize the image of Medusa: she sits on the “wet rocks,” gazing “in death” at all those who come before her.
 She takes what is “heaven” and transforms it.

 Here there is also a statement of a “woman’s countenance.”
-There is a horror attributed the the power that Medusa has, a fact that has been interpreted in many different ways throughout history.
-To this speaker she is a beautiful monster, but to many contemporary theorist she represents something more complicated.
+There is a horror attributed to the power that Medusa has, a fact that has been interpreted in many different ways throughout history.
+To this speaker, she is a beautiful monster, but to many contemporary theorists, she represents something more complicated.
 She can be seen as a woman burdened with a terrible curse she did not ask for, or as a symbol of female power, someone who is unwilling to submit to the male gaze.